Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 # Market <img src="/img/Market.svg" height="40px">

-The Market module enables atomic swaps between different Daodiseo stablecoin denominations, and between Daodiseo and Luna.
+The Market module enables atomic swaps between different ODISEO stablecoin denominations, and between ODISEO and Luna.
 This module ensures an available, liquid market, stable prices, and fair exchange rates between the protocol's assets.

-The price stability of DaodiseoSDR is achieved through Daodiseo<>Luna arbitrage activity against the protocol's algorithmic market-maker, which expands and contracts Daodiseo's supply to maintain its peg.
+The price stability of ODISEOSDR is achieved through ODISEO<>Luna arbitrage activity against the protocol's algorithmic market-maker, which expands and contracts ODISEO's supply to maintain its peg.

 ## Concepts

 ### Swap Fees

-Because Daodiseo's price feed is derived from validator oracles, a delay exists between the price reported on-chain and the real-time price.
+Because ODISEO's price feed is derived from validator oracles, a delay exists between the price reported on-chain and the real-time price.

 The delay lasts around one minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
 However, front-running attackers could take advantage of this delay and extract value from the network.

 To defend against this type of attack, the Market module enforces the following swap fees:

-- [**Tobin tax**](#tobintax) for spot-converting Daodiseo<>Daodiseo swaps
+- [**Tobin tax**](#tobintax) for spot-converting ODISEO<>ODISEO swaps

   For example, assume that the current Tobin tax for KRT is 0.35%, the oracle reports that the Luna<>SDT exchange rate is 10 and the Luna<>KRT exchange rate is 10,000.
 Swapping 1 SDT would return 0.1 Luna, which is 1,000 KRT.
 After the Tobin tax is applied, you will have 996.5 KRT (0.35% of 1,000 is 3.5), a better rate than any retail currency exchange and remittance[^1].

-[^1]: Initially, the Daodiseo blockchain maintained a policy for zero-fee swaps.
+[^1]: Initially, the ODISEO blockchain maintained a policy for zero-fee swaps.
 However, to prevent front-running attackers from exploiting the exchange-rate latency and profiting at the expense of users, the Tobin tax was implemented.
-For more information, see ["On swap fees: the greedy and the wise"](https://medium.com/daodiseomoney/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).
+For more information, see ["On swap fees: the greedy and the wise"](https://medium.com/ODISEOmoney/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).

-- [**Minimum spread**](#minspread) for Daodiseo<>Luna swaps
+- [**Minimum spread**](#minspread) for ODISEO<>Luna swaps

   The minimum spread is 0.5%.
 Using the same exchange rates as above, swapping 1 SDT will return 995 KRT worth of Luna (0.5% of 1000 is 5, which is taken as the swap fee).
 If you reverse the direction of the swap, 1 Luna would return 9.95 SDT (0.5% of 10 is 0.05), or 9,950 KRT (0.5% of 10,000 = 50).

 ### Market Making Algorithm

-Daodiseo uses a Constant Product market-making algorithm to ensure liquidity for Daodiseo<>Luna swaps. [^2]
+ODISEO uses a Constant Product market-making algorithm to ensure liquidity for ODISEO<>Luna swaps. [^2]

-[^2]: For a more in-depth treatment of our updated market-making algorithm, check [Nick Platias's SFBW 2019 presentation](https://agora.daodiseo.money/t/daodiseo-stability-swap-mechanism-deep-dive-at-sfbw/135).
+[^2]: For a more in-depth treatment of our updated market-making algorithm, check [Nick Platias's SFBW 2019 presentation](https://agora.ODISEO.money/t/ODISEO-stability-swap-mechanism-deep-dive-at-sfbw/135).

-With Constant Product, a value, $CP$, is set to the size of the Daodiseo pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps by adjusting the spread.
+With Constant Product, a value, $CP$, is set to the size of the ODISEO pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps by adjusting the spread.

 ::: {note}
-The Daodiseo blockchain's implementation of Constant Product diverges from Uniswap's, as the fiat value of Luna is used instead of the size of the Luna pool.
+The ODISEO blockchain's implementation of Constant Product diverges from Uniswap's, as the fiat value of Luna is used instead of the size of the Luna pool.
 This nuance means changes in the price of Luna does not affect the product, but rather the size of the Luna pool.
 :::

-$$CP = Pool_{Daodiseo} * Pool_{Luna} * (Price_{Luna}/Price_{SDR})$$
+$$CP = Pool_{ODISEO} * Pool_{Luna} * (Price_{Luna}/Price_{SDR})$$

-For example, start with equal pools of Daodiseo and Luna, both worth 1000 SDR total.
-The size of the Daodiseo pool is 1000 SDT, and assuming the price of Luna<>SDR is 0.5, the size of the Luna pool is 2000 Luna.
+For example, start with equal pools of ODISEO and Luna, both worth 1000 SDR total.
+The size of the ODISEO pool is 1000 SDT, and assuming the price of Luna<>SDR is 0.5, the size of the Luna pool is 2000 Luna.
 A swap of 100 SDT for Luna would return around 90.91 SDR worth of Luna (≈ 181.82 Luna).
-The offer of 100 SDT is added to the Daodiseo pool, and the 90.91 SDT worth of Luna are taken out of the Luna pool.
+The offer of 100 SDT is added to the ODISEO pool, and the 90.91 SDT worth of Luna are taken out of the Luna pool.

 ```
 CP = 1000000 SDR